-In general terms, income tax applies to all income of taxpayers, whether one-time or periodic payments.89 This includes returns on movable assets,90 whether in terms of the function of the type of structured product, as periodic interest or as the difference between the purchase and sale price.91
+In general terms, income tax applies to all income of taxpayers, whether one-time or periodic payments.92 This includes returns on movable assets,93 whether in terms of the function of the type of structured product, as periodic interest or as the difference between the purchase and sale price.94

 ii Withholding tax

-Moreover, Switzerland levies a 35 per cent92 withholding tax on income from movable capital if a debtor is domiciled in Switzerland.93 The withholding tax is then reimbursed under certain conditions based on double taxation treaties or, when the investor is a natural person domiciled in Switzerland, at the end of the taxable benefit period.94
+Moreover, Switzerland levies a 35 per cent95 withholding tax on income from movable capital if a debtor is domiciled in Switzerland.96 The withholding tax is then reimbursed under certain conditions based on double taxation treaties or, when the investor is a natural person domiciled in Switzerland, at the end of the taxable benefit period.97

 iii Stamp duty

-Finally, stamp duty may apply to the issuance and trade of structured products depending on the composition of the underlying derivatives or securities forming the structured product.95 Assessing whether stamp duty applies is a very difficult exercise.
-In this respect, it is not advisable to self-assess a product: SIX Financial Information SA issues information as to the taxability of each product, and a reliance on SIX's tax indication is accepted and recognised by the tax administration.
+Finally, stamp duty may apply to the issuance and trade of structured products depending on the composition of the underlying derivatives or securities forming the structured product.98 Assessing whether stamp duty applies is a very difficult exercise.
+In this respect, it is not advisable to self assess a product: SIX Financial Information SA issues information as to the taxability of each product, and a reliance on SIX's tax indication is accepted and recognised by the tax administration.

 Outlook and conclusions

 The New Regulation is fresh in the industry's mind in Switzerland, given its implementation in January 2020.
-We will see how the entire framework plays out once the amendments to the FINMA ordinances and circulars, as well as the FinIO-FINMA, enter into force.
+We will see how the entire framework plays out with the entry into force on 1 January 2021 of the amendments to the FINMA ordinances and circulars, as well as the FinIO-FINMA and the end of the transitional provisions of the New Regulation on 31 December 2021.
 The increase in reporting, disclosures and licensing requirements is likely to result in some players reconsidering their model, as has already been seen in the EU.

 The New Regulation does not address the current lack of definition of structured product, but codifies the offering process and the disclosure requirements.
 To date, structured products remain excluded from the definition of derivatives in FMIA, but are nevertheless treated as such when listed on the Swiss Stock Exchange.
 It is too early at the time of writing to see how the courts in Switzerland will address this in light of the New Regulation.

-1 Dominique Lecocq is the managing partner and Lucile Cesareo-Hostettler is senior associate and head of office at lecocqassociate.
+1 Dominique Lecocq is the managing partner and Lucile Cesareo-Hostettler is an associate at lecocqassociate.

 2 FINMA press release dated 7 February 2020, FinSA/FinIA: follow-up regulation by FINMA.